jaganmskcc/CloudConductor/docs/fundamentals/defining_the_runtime_platform.md

-# 3. Define the running platform
+# Defining the running platform

 Currently, CloudConductor is implemented and tested for [Google Cloud Platform](https://cloud.google.com/), however we are planning to develop new platform systems in the future.